rzfeeser/ansible-custom-modules-nasa-api/README.md

 Start by reviewing the example playbook within this repository. *NOTE: There is not requirement to use an API KEY with this service*

+#### Using ANsible to access NASA Mars Weather API with nasa_mars_weather

+Start by reviewing the example playbook within this repository.